lexicHQ/docs/user-variables.rst

-Context Variables
+User Variables
 =================

-Context variables are assigned by the underlying platform (e.g.
+User variables are assigned by the underlying platform (e.g.
 Facebook) or by the user.

 As your bot is connected to ``Facebook``.
 It will assign the following